 The Fujifilm Group employs Risk Management Regulations that specify the group-wide basic policy and risk management system.
 Based on these regulations, we identify the tasks required to counter various risks related to our business and are fully prepared to make appropriate responses in the event of a critical incident.

-The Fujifilm Group has identified 60 items as risks that are likely to have a significant impact on the business management and has organized them into five areas: strategy risks, financial and taxation risks, operation risks, natural disasters & infectious diseases, and climate change.
-Each risk has been evaluated quantitatively based on the level of the impact multiplied by the occurrence probability.
-Priority risks that require preferential action are decided by the ESG Committee, and the action status on these risks is reported to the Board of Directors semiannually.
+The Fujifilm Group has identified 68 items as risks that are likely to have a significant impact on the business management and has organized them into five areas: strategy risks, financial and taxation risks, operation risks, natural disasters, and climate change.
+Each risk has been evaluated quantitatively based on the level of the impact multiplied by the probability of occurrence, as well as from the standpoint of respect for human rights and economic security assurance.

 We recognize that the following major risks might affect our financial condition and the results of our business operations.